shadowezz/Productiv/docs/UserGuide.md

 #### Clearing all meetings: `clear`

-Clears all meetings from your meeting list.
+Clears all meetings from your meeting list, if any.

 Format: `clear`